What is Mindfulness?

-Mindfulness has been shown to have positive impacts on the rates of emotional and mental distress, reducing stress, depression and anxiety as much as medication therapies.
+Mindfulness has been shown to have positive impacts on the rates of emotional and mental distress, reducing stress, depression, and anxiety as much as medication therapies.

 Due to some intriguing findings in neuroscience, there is a lot of research interest in mindfulness right now, with over 1,000 studies undertaken last year alone.
-Using fMRI imagery, researchers have shown that mindfulness training seems to impacts brain function in the following ways:
+Using fMRI imagery, researchers have shown that mindfulness training seems to impact brain function in the following ways:

 - Decreases in the activity of the areas of the brain associated with mind wandering, rumination and fear (Default Mode Network).